Rocky Mountain spotted fever

 Author(s): Anzengruber F., Navarini A.

-American rock fever, New World tick bite fever.
+American rock mountain fever, new world tick-bite fever.

-• Especially in the American continent (especially during the spring or summer months).
+• Mostly in the Americas (especially during the spring or summer months).

 • Pathogen: Rickettsia rickettsii, Rickettsia rickettsii is transmitted by tick bites.